indiqusdocs/yntraa/docs/AboutServiceProviderAdministration/Role-basedAccessonAdminConsole.md

 - User (read-only)

 :::note
-To create new roles or modify any existing ones, a ticket may be raised to Apiculus (By Yotta) Support.
+To create new roles or modify any existing ones, a ticket may be raised to Yntraa (By Yotta) Support.
 The ability to manage roles on the Admin Console UI is currently under development.
 :::

 ## RBAC Details